User Guide

 Climate Change Indices

-To calculate the indices using downloaded temperature data use the script scripts/climateChangeIndeces.py.
-The that must be changed to run the script on your own infrastructure can be found at the bottom of the script.
+To calculate the indices using downloaded temperature data use the script scripts/climateChangeIndices.py.
+The paths and settings that must be changed to run the script on your own infrastructure can be found at the bottom of the script.

-The formular are not restricted to temperture, you can also compute this indices for other variables.
+The formulas are not restricted to temperture, you can also compute these indices for other variables (e.g., precipitation).

 Anticipated results